ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 IBM PowerAI Vision is a new generation video and image analysis platform that offers built-in deep learning models that learn to analyze images and video streams for classification and object detection.
 PowerAI Vision includes tools and interfaces that allow anyone with limited skills in deep learning technologies to get up and running quickly and easily.
 And because PowerAI Vision is built on open source frameworks for modeling and managing containers it delivers a highly available platform that includes application life-cycle support, centralized management and monitoring, and support from IBM.

+In this tutorial, [Ajayi, Gbeminiyi (2018), "Multi-class Weather Dataset for Image Classification", Mendeley Data, v1](http://dx.doi.org/10.17632/4drtyfjtfy.1) is used for training and testing the image classification model.

 ## Objectives
 {: #objectives}